Black & white photograph of a young woman working on her laptop in a coffee shop while the reflection of the photographer is looming over her

 Nowadays Ghent is the third largest city in Belgium and home to a sea port and a world-renowned university.
 The label of liberals, rebels, anarchists has stuck with the citizens of Ghent, partially due to the steady inflow of young people from all over the country who come to study at the university or one of the many colleges, partially due to the stubborn character of the locals.

-In this series of photographs I don’t pay a lot of attention to the general rules of photography; Don’t shoot into the sun, follow the rule of thirds, make sure your subject is in focus, don’t chop off heads or limbs with the edges of the frame, balance the elements in the scene, don’t crush the shadows or blow the highlights, use the lowest ISO setting… When shooting these images I didn’t bother about all this.
-It is a kind of hommage to all the mavericks and rule-breakers living in Ghent, making it such a wonderful place.
+In this series of photographs I don’t pay a lot of attention to the general rules of photography; Don’t shoot into the sun, follow the rule of thirds, make sure your subject is in focus, don’t chop off heads or limbs with the edges of the frame, balance the elements in the scene, don’t crush the shadows or blow the highlights, use the lowest ISO setting… … None of that came into play.
+This approach is a hommage to all the rule-breakers living in Ghent, making it such a wonderful place.

 Choosing black & white for this series was a no-brainer.
 Because of the subject, because my first steps into photography were in a black and white darkroom, and because I suffer from protanopia, a type of red-green color blindness.
 Evidently color photography embodies an insecurity for me, while black & white offers safety, a sense of home.